Sequential Monte Carlo EM for multivariate probit models: Results

 To reduce the variance associated with the stochastic nature of the Monte Carlo E step, the parameter can be updated according to a stochastic approximation type rule

-where $\hat{\psi}_m$ is the actual estimate obtained from the M-step and $\zeta_m \in (0,1)$ a stepsize with the purpose of gradually shifting the relative importance from the innovation $(\hat{\psi}^m - \psi^{m-1})$ to the value of the parameter $\psi_{m-1}$ learned through the previous iterations.
-The scheme is like taking a weighted average of the previous estimates, so we have referred to it as a `variation reduction' step.
-This way the monotonicity property of the EM algorithm is not guarateed, but as long as the parameter remain within a neighbourhood of the maximum likelihood where it can be approximated quadratically, monotonicity follows so that in many practical cases this matter may not cause any issues.
+where $\hat{\bs{\psi}}_m$ is the actual estimate obtained from the M-step and $\zeta_m \in (0,1)$ a stepsize with the purpose of gradually shifting the relative importance from the innovation $(\hat{\bs{\psi}}^m - \bs{\psi}^{m-1})$ to the value of the parameter $\bs{\psi}_{m-1}$ learnt through the previous iterations, and which therefore goes to 0.
+The scheme is like taking a weighted average of the previous estimates, so we refer to it as a `variation reduction' step.
+This way the monotonicity property of the EM algorithm is not guaranteed, but as long as the parameters remain within a neighbourhood of the maximum likelihood point where it can be approximated quadratically, monotonicity trivially follows from the convexity, so that in many practical cases this matter may not cause any issues.